Skip to main content

 Relapse Prevention for Xanax Addiction

 Getting off Xanax is hard.
-Staying off Xanax without feeling like you are constantly on the edge can feel even harder.
-A serious Xanax rehab in Tennessee has to treat relapse prevention as a core curriculum, not a side class at the end.
+Staying off without feeling like you’re constantly on the edge can feel even harder.
+Relapse prevention isn’t a side class at the end of treatment — it’s a core curriculum throughout.

 Why Xanax Relapse Is Different